Why Jeff Bezos is now worth $100,000,000,000

-Amazon CEO Jeff Bezos has reached a net worth of $100 billion — enough to buy over half a billion Echo speakers or pay the yearly subscriptions of more than 670 million Amazon Music Unlimited accounts.
+Amazon CEO Jeff Bezos has reached a net worth of $100 billion — it's enough this holiday to buy over half a billion Echo speakers or pay the yearly subscriptions of more than 670 million Amazon Music Unlimited accounts.

-The online retail mogul surpassed Bill Gates again on the Bloomberg Billionaires Index, this time advancing almost $11 billion past the Microsoft co-founder.
-Black Friday sales helped Amazon shares to jump more than 2 percent and online holiday sales increase by more than 18 percent since last year, Bloomberg reported.
+The online retail mogul this week surpassed Bill Gates on the Bloomberg Billionaires Index, advancing almost $11 billion past the Microsoft co-founder.
+He can thank Black Friday sales for helping Amazon shares to jump more than 2 percent and online holiday sales to increase by more than 18 percent since last year, Bloomberg reported.

 The 53-year-old businessman is the first person to reach a net worth of over $100 billion since Gates in 1999, according to Bloomberg.
 Gates was the world's richest person prior to Bezos' climb and is now worth almost $90 billion.